-Collaboration is key—we often work together and some may wonder why some children need both disciplines working as a team, and some need only one.
+Collaboration is key—physiotherapists and occupational therapists often work together and some may wonder why some children need both disciplines working as a team, and some need only one.
 Many factors can affect a child’s ability to participate in their daily life and it is important to have a comprehensive treatment approach.
-There is often overlap and similarities between what OTs & PTs work on with the same child, but more often we have come at it from different perspectives and contexts.
+There is often overlap and similarities between what OTs & physios work on with the same child, but more often we have come at it from different perspectives and contexts.
 We’re all just trying to help your child gain the skills required to perform everyday functions to the best of their ability, independently and safely.

 Occupational therapy and physiotherapy are often wrongly considered the same thing.
 While they do share some similarities, they differ in their approach to treatment.
-If you are unsure which therapy is the best solution for your child or loved one, feel free to schedule a call with the team here at NAPA to begin your child’s journey to a customized therapy plan!
+If you are unsure which therapy is the best solution for your child or loved one, feel free to schedule a call with the team here at NAPA to begin your child’s journey to a customised therapy plan!

 Courtney Shea is a paediatric occupational therapist at the NAPA Centre in Boston.
 In her free time, she enjoys being outdoors with her family and their dog Kolana.
 She is often caught overpacking for weekend getaways and adventures.
 If staying local she enjoys long distance runs along the Charles River alongside her husband taking turns pushing their son in a jogging stroller!